jason520/php-mdoc/README.md

 php-mdoc
 ========

-A simple documention site with markdown.
+A simple documentation site with markdown.

 **Install**